ThePieBaker90/On-The-Rim/Items/Cybernetics/Special Cybernetics/Elemental Arms/Frost Gauntlet.md

 * Abilities:
 	* The user may cast Ray of Frost at will without any need for a [[NOR-1 My First Psylink|Psylink]] or knowledge of the spell.
 This does not require a verbal component.
 	* The user may cast level 1 Ice Knife (XGtE 157) once per short rest without any need for a [[NOR-1 My First Psylink|Psylink]] or knowledge of the spell.
 This does not use a spell slot.
-	* The user may cast level 3 [[Unfinished Burst Attack]] (OtR) once per long rest without any need for a [[NOR-1 My First Psylink|Psylink]] or knowledge of the spell.
+	* The user may cast level 3 [[Toxic Leap]] (OtR) once per long rest without any need for a [[NOR-1 My First Psylink|Psylink]] or knowledge of the spell.
 This does not use a spell slot nor require a verbal component.
 	* The user may add 1d4 cold damage to any unarmed strikes made with the arm.
 	* (Unarmed strikes deal 1 + STR bludgeoning by default)
 * Looks: